Chair in Microbiology

 Wellcome Trust Strategic Award (WTSA) for Medical Mycology and Fungal Immunology (MMFI).
 Director: Professor Neil Gow

-Professor Gow has recently been awarded a Wellcome Trust Senior Investigator Award (starts 2013).
+Professor Gow has been awarded a Wellcome Trust Senior Investigator Award and holds a Wellcome Trust Collaborative Award with Prof Daan van Aalten (university of Dundee) and is a co-I on an MRC Programme grant led by Prof Al Brown.
 A summary of this programme of research is given below.

 Title: Making and breaking the walls of fungal pathogens